thomas-zahner/website/content/posts/atlassian-experience.md

 If the platform was free software, I could fix the technical problems myself, effectively solving the problem of understaffing or wrong priorities.
 When users are unhappy about changes a fork could be created, forcing the vendor to think more about changes.
 So while I've been ranting about Atlassian in this article, I think that the underlying problem is the proprietary nature of the products.
 There is no shortage of FOSS alternatives to Atlassian products, and if they continue to perform as they have in recent years, companies may consider alternatives.

+To conclude my post, here are a few selected quotes from the Atlassian forums that capture the general sentiment.

+> Jira filters are atrocious!
+Filters on databases have been possible since the 70s... maybe even earlier...
+Why is this so bad?
+The poor and unpredictable results have seriously hampered my work, and as they are not reliable, mistakes have been made which cost my project time, effort and money.
+Desperately trying to convince management to migrate away from Jira and find a different solution.[^17]

+> My dudes, this is way too many breaking changes.
+It’s at version 10 and you’re renaming/removing props.
+Why were those basic things not solidified many versions ago?
+> Most of these changes seem to be nothing more than opinionated aesthetics. [...]
+> Almost all of the changes are frivolous.
+It’d be funny if it didn’t waste developer time.[^18]

+> Is this for real?
+> Please fix this BUG, unbelievable...[^19]

+> If you ever want to retrieve one or multiple pages by title using the Confluence REST API and thought that would be a matter of one simple call against the CQL or Content REST API, you have been fooled by a collection of bugs in the REST endpoints of Confluence Cloud and Server.[^20]

+> Support interaction this morning:
+>
+> Customer: “it’s very slow”<br>
+> Me: “nothing we can do sorry, it’s using Atlassian’s UI Kit and is served/hosted on their infrastructure”<br>
+> Customer: emails Atlassian support<br>
+> Atlassian support: “you’ll need to engage with the vendor”<br>
+> Customer: “they sent me back to you”<br>
+> Me: “yeah again nothing we can do sorry, I can submit a ticket with them but considering they haven’t fixed many core Forge problems in over two years now it’s unlikely to be resolved any time soon.
+This is why our Forge apps are still free because we can’t justify charging customers.” [^21]

 <br><br><br><br>